Mason jars of red cabbage

 IMPACT PARTNERSHIPS

-Sylvia's SWEET Farm
+Collards at Sylvia's SWEET Farm

 Our partnerships make us a standout in local food marketing and food systems support.